zzzrst/AutomationTestSetFramework/README.md

 With the use of interfaces, the behavior of how test sets / cases / steps will be run can be easily tested.

 # Getting Started
-* You must have .Net Core 3.0 SDK / Runtime installed.
+* You must have .Net 6.0 SDK / Runtime installed.

-# Version Number
-The version number for this repository follows (MAJOR).(MINOR).(dailyBuild).(buildTime).

-Major version is updated when a large functionality has changed / is introduced.

-Minor version is updated when methods are added / removed for bug fixes or a helper class is added due to refactoring.